-Your contribution will help provide our gardeners and volunteers with tools and repair equipment as they trim back last year’s foliage to make way for spring growth throughout the park.Donate today
+Your contribution will help provide our gardeners with tools and repair equipment as they trim back last year’s foliage to make way for spring growth throughout the park.Donate today

 We’re proud to be composting 100% of our plant material—which allows us to generate healthy food for our plants and soil organisms.

 Recycling plant debris into our plant beds as mulch, compost, and enables last year’s growth to foster the health of our gardens this year.
 This process will mimic the natural decomposition of plant life—and subsequent nutrient uptake by new plants—that would take place in a wild landscape.